Do heat pumps work in older homes in the UK?

 Do you need a hot water cylinder?

-In many installs, yes.
-Older homes often already have a cylinder, so the question becomes whether it’s the right type and size for a heat pump.
+In many installations, yes.
+Older homes often already have a cylinder, so the question becomes whether it is the right type and size for a heat pump.
 Sometimes the existing cylinder can stay.
 Sometimes it needs upgrading, often because heat pumps work best with cylinders designed for larger coils and steady heat input.
 A new cylinder is a common part of a heat pump installation.
 Citizens Advice

 What hot water temperatures should you expect?